microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 Grouped Batching changed a couple of expectations around message structure and runtime layer expectations.
 Specifically:

 -   Batch messages observed at the runtime layer no longer match messages seen at the loader layer (i.e. grouped form at loader layer, ungrouped form at runtime layer)
--   Messages within the same batch now have the same sequence number
 -   Once the ContainerRuntime ungroups the batch, the client sequence numbers on the resulting messages can only be used to order messages with that batch (having the same sequenceNumber)
--   When grouped batching is enabled, a batch with reentrant ops must rebase its messages to the current reference sequence number and resubmit them to the data stores before flushing.
-    -   "Reentrant ops" occur when changes are made to a DDS inside a DDS 'onChanged' event handler.
-Without rebasing, the reentrant op would have a different reference sequence number than the rest of the ops in the batch, which can lead to inconsistency when applied on remote clients against the batch's reference sequence number.
-In other words, all ops in a batch must be in agreement about the state of the data model to ensure eventual consistency.
+-   Messages within the same batch now all share the same sequence number
+-   All ops in a batch must also have the same reference sequence number to ensure eventualy consistency of the model.
+The runtime will "rebase" ops in a batch with different ref sequence number to satisfy that requirement.
+    -   What causes ops in a single JS turn (and thus in a batch) to have different reference sequence number?
+"Op reentrancy", where changes are made to a DDS inside a DDS 'onChanged' event handler.

 ## Chunking for compression